Find out the signs that your automatic transmission is going bad

 Loud Unusual Noises!

 If you are hearing some loud clunking noises from your engine while driving, that is never a good sign.
 There are many things that could cause noises like that, and a failing transmission is one of them.
 Next time you are driving, pay more attention to the timing of the noises.
 To do a quick test, speed up and listen for noises during the shifting periods.
 If you aren’t sure when that is, watch for shifts in the RPMs while your foot is steadily on the gas.
+You can use FIXD’s live data feature to help with this.
 If the timing of the noises lines up with the timing of the shifting periods, it could be your transmission.

 Is your car taking a seemingly long time to change gears?
 An automatic transmission that is working properly should never take longer than 1 second to change gears.
 If your car is lagging when shifting gears or will not shift smoothly, that can be concerning.
 If your car is just refusing to shift gears altogether, then there could be more severe issues.
 If any of this sounds like something your car is doing, definitely get it checked out before it costs you even more money!